nagarjunpl/Prompt_review_engine/README.md

 - **LLM Integration**: Support for ChatGPT, DeepSeek, Gemini and other LLM's
 - **Real-time Statistics**: Dashboard with analysis metrics
 - **User Authentication**: Firebase-based authentication with Google sign-in
-- **History Tracking**: Complete audit trail of all analyzed prompts

 ## Setup Instructions